 - Deposit Collections

-Our Outreach Services coordinates the majority of the Library's activities that occur outside the Main Library's physical locale, including the Bookmobile, Home Delivery Service, Books-By-Mail, Deposit Collections, Bi-Folkal Kits, and Talking Books.
+Our Outreach Services coordinates the majority of the Library's activities that occur outside the Main Library's physical locale, including the Bookmobile, Home Delivery Service, and Deposit Collections.
 We also provide Golden Prairie Public Library District residents with special programs throughout the year.
 Continually expanding and evolving to meet the needs of our community, Outreach Services has grown to encompass a number of services for those with special needs.

-Customers who live within the city limits or in the Golden Prairie Public Library District, may obtain a library card from the Bookmobile at no charge.
-We also renew expired library cards and replace lost cards.
-There is a $2 fee for the replacement of lost cards.
-If you would like to know when the Bookmobile comes to your neighborhood, please click on the Schedule link on the right side of this page.
+Customers who live within Bloomington's city limits or in the Golden Prairie Public Library District, may obtain a library card from the Bookmobile at no charge.
+Customers are also able to renew expired library cards and replace lost cards while on the Bookmobile.
+(There is a $2 fee for the replacement of lost cards).

 Bookmobile stops may be cancelled because of holidays, weather conditions or mechanical difficulties.
 When stops are cancelled, fines related to the missed stop are forgiven at the next visit.
 If you have any questions, please e-mail firstname.lastname@example.org or phone 828-6092.

 (The Golden Prairie Public Library District includes the townships of Arrowsmith, Bloomington, Dale, Dawson, and Old Town).

 This map corresponds to the Bookmobile Schedule

 Click on an arrow to see the stop name and list of dates the Bookmobile will be at the stop.

 How do I know if a Bookmobile stop is cancelled?